 The criteria that the judges will consider include:

 1) relevance to the veterinary professions

 5) value for money

-The winner will be decided in May, with the winner receiving their award at Royal College Day, which takes place in London, on Friday, 10 July 2020.
+The winner will be decided in August, with the winner receiving their award at Royal College Day, which is likely to take place in London, on Friday, 2 October 2020.